dsaidgovsg/terraform-modules/modules/core/packer/vault/README.md

   [Vault Module](https://github.com/hashicorp/terraform-aws-vault) to use.
 - `vault_ui_enable`: Enable UI for Vault or not.
 Defaults to `true`.
 - `consul_version`: Version of Consul to install
-- `consul_key`: Key in Consul to store Vault HA information in
 - `tls_cert_file_src`: Path to the certificate file for Vault to use.
 This defaults to `cert/cert.pem` if you used the instructions above.
 - `encrypted_tls_key_file_src`: Encrypted private key for the certificate.
 This defaults to